truthcoin/www.truthcoin.info/_posts/2017-01-29-mining-threat-equilibrium.md

 #### Making Confiscation Attacks Futile

 Most important of all is the effect this would have on the adversaries themselves.
 Since the attack ultimately can't succeed, there is less reason to attempt the attack in the first place.
 Instead of "mafia takes control of Bitcoin", the newspaper headline would read "mafia vaguely slows down Bitcoin payments temporarily".
 If we replace the 'mafia' with the 'Russian or Chinese government', the headline changes from "China moves to block Bitcoin payments, impose capital controls" to "Chinese government seizes control of Bitcoin equipment, now worthless".
 Whereas the former is a victory over the Bitcoin cryptosystem, the latter is pointless theft, violation of property rights, and arbitrary destruction of property.
 The former is impressive, the latter is embarrassing.

+As long as the effort is asymmetric, we should be fine.
+In other words, if our total_effort(Change-PoW) < their total_effort(Seize-PoW), then adversaries should not find it in their interest to Seize-PoW.

 ## Conclusion